 [Image: Interior illustration from ‘Clive And His Babies’ by Jessica Spanyol, featuring two male-presenting children gently nurturing their baby dolls.]

-In this post: Children’s books showing celebrating responsive and nurturing fathers
+In this post: Children’s books celebrating nurturing fathers

 I’m a woman, and my partner is a man – we’re both decent parents and yet the gap between what people expect of us as parents is staggering.
 My partner finds these compliments insulting.
 I find them dangerous.

-What kind of expectations do these coded compliments send our sons?
+What kind of expectations do coded compliments send our sons?

 Evil looks and patronizing compliments aren’t the most dangerous thing strangers could throw our way.
-Transracial and multiracial families are often accused of kidnapping their own children, and strangers call the cops on parents of color and parents of disabled kids during routine meltdowns and temper tantrums all the time.
+Transracial and multiracial families are often accused of kidnapping their own children.
+Strangers call the cops on parents of color and parents of disabled kids during routine meltdowns and temper tantrums.